 - Completion of prerequisite courses with a grade of “C” or better

-The curriculum for DP and CP are the same for the first and second years.
+The curriculum for DP and CP are the same for the first year.
 Students who desire to be admitted to the CP may apply to the program when CP program prerequisites have been completed.
 Seats are limited and entry is competitive.
-Students who do not enter the CP program who meet other program requirements will continue in the DP program.
+Students who do not enter the CP program but meet other program requirements will continue in the DP program.

 Bachelor of Science in Food and Environmental Nutrition

-Students obtaining a Bachelor of Science degree in Food and Environmental Nutrition will qualify for the food industry in food marketing, entrepreneurship, and food product design.
+Students obtaining a Bachelor of Science degree in Food and Environmental Nutrition will qualify for the food industry in food marketing, entrepreneurship, quality control, quality assurance, and food product design.
 This major creates professionals to provide the expertise to meet the challenges of the food industry.
 Employment is generally with food manufacturers and related businesses with an emphasis on marketing and the consumer.

 Students must meet the requirements to be admitted to the College of Health Professions. the School of Nutrition & Dietetics, and the Food and Environmental Nutrition program.

 7750: Social Work

 Consistent with the mission of The University of Akron and the College of Health Professions, the mission of the undergraduate social work program is to prepare students for competent and effective generalist practice.
 The goals of the undergraduate social work program are to: 1) prepare students to integrate the knowledge, values and skills of the social work profession for competent and effective generalist practice with diverse client systems in various practice settings; 2) prepare students to identify the strengths and abilities of diverse client systems to foster empowerment toward social justice and systematic well-being; and 3) prepare students to utilize theoretically-based social work research, knowledge and critical thinking skills for effective and ethical social work practice.
 The social work major is an accredited undergraduate professional program preparing students for entry-level practice positions in social service agencies employing Social Workers.